MathiasRenner/bitleaf-blog/_posts/2017-03-25-the-all-in-one-and-secure-sync-solution-nextcloud.md

  	<li>High security on all layers (transport and storage)</li>
  	<li>Data sovereignty, i.e. full control over all data the software processes (esp. your business or personal data).</li>
 </ul>
-<p class="info-title">Proprietary sync services from Apple, Google, Microsoft, Dropbox etc. don't comply with several of these requirements because they incorporate security leaks intentionally.
-This has been shown by the leaked documents of Edward Snowden (<a href="https://www.eff.org/document/2013-06-06-wapo-prism">see one of the leaked documents as example here</a>).</p>
+Proprietary sync services from Apple, Google, Microsoft, Dropbox etc. don't comply with several of these requirements because they incorporate security leaks intentionally.
+This has been shown by the leaked documents of Edward Snowden (<a href="https://www.eff.org/document/2013-06-06-wapo-prism">see one of the leaked documents as example here</a>).
 <h3 class="info-title">Found: Nextcloud</h3>
 The software project "Nextcloud" (former: "OwnCloud") meets all the mentioned requirements.
 It has been <a href="https://nextcloud.com/wp-content/themes/next/assets/files/NCC_report_full.pdf">audited by an external security specialist</a> with very good results.